tewarid/dotnet-tools/README.md

 Simple tools for experimenting with network communications written primarily for Windows in .NET.
 To get the latest working build head to https://ci.appveyor.com/project/tewarid/nettools/build/artifacts.
 To build them yourselves, clone the repository, and use the free Visual Studio Express for Desktop.
 I recommend having around the excellent [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062) of utilities.

+## Bluetooth Serial Client Tool

+Interactive client that may be used to open a Bluetooth serial socket, and send/receive data.
+It is built with [32feet.NET](https://www.nuget.org/packages/32feet.NET), a .NET library layered over Windows Bluetooth socket API.

-## Bluetooth SPP Server Tool
+## Bluetooth Serial Server Tool

-This tools allows Windows to act as a Bluetooth SPP server, using [32feet.NET](https://www.nuget.org/packages/32feet.NET).
+Simulate a Bluetooth serial listener/server on Windows.
+It is built with [32feet.NET](https://www.nuget.org/packages/32feet.NET), a .NET library layered over Windows Bluetooth socket API.

 ## Firewall Tool